A Unified Framework for Double Sweep Methods for the Helmholtz Equation: Numerical results

 \subsection{Homogeneous waveguide}

 First, we consider the homogeneous waveguide test case with a layered decomposition into $N$ subdomains.
 More specifically, we consider a rectangular geometry $\left( \Omega = [0, N] \times [0, 1] \right)$ made of a homogeneous medium.
 On the upper and lower sides of the waveguide, we impose homogeneous Dirichlet conditions (cf. black lines in Figure~\ref{fig:HomogeneousSolution}).
-In addition, we perform a multimode excitation on the left side and we impose an absorbing boundary conditions on the right side.
+In addition, we impose an absorbing boundary condition on the right side and an inhomogeneous ABC on the left side where $g$ is the impedance operator applied to the excitation.
 The global problem is written as

-where $u_g = e^{-120(y-0.5)^2)}sin(\pi y)$.
+where $g = e^{-120(y-0.5)^2}\sin(\pi y)$.

-We considered two values for the wave number: $k =20$ and $k = 20\pi$.
-The width of the overlap is 4 mesh size.
-In Tables~\ref{tab:homowaveguidenpplo24_20} and \ref{tab:homowaveguidenpplo24_20pi} we show iteration counts.
-We use two stopping criteria for the residual: $10^{-6}$ and $10^{-3}$ the latter is written in brackets.
-As expected, the Jacobi method needs many iterations to converge.
-For both Jacobi and double sweep algorithms, the iteration counts vary linearly w.r.t. the number of subdomains.
-The iteration counts for the Overlapping Splitting Double Sweep algorithm are significantly lower and display a sublinear behavior w.r.t. the number of subdomains.
+We considered two values for the wave number: $k =20$ and $k = 20\pi$ and results are given in Tables~\ref{tab:homowaveguide_vol_npplo6_P3_20} and~\ref{tab:homowaveguide_vol_npplo6_P3_20pi} for the zeroth order interface conditions and in Tables~\ref{tab:homowaveguide_vol_pmls_npplo6_P3_20} and~\ref{tab:homowaveguide_vol_pmls_npplo6_P3_20pi} for PML interface conditions.
+The iteration counts of the various sweeping algorithms are in agreement with the spectral radius estimates of Table~\ref{tab:algocvrate}. \addedinrevision{As $N$ increases, we can see that the iteration count mildly increases for PML, whereas it becomes much larger for the zeroth-order ABC, thereby demonstrating the superiority of PML over the zeroth-order ABC.}